greggigon/my-personal-kanban/README.md

 ### Functionality

-TThe functionality is very simple and basic.
+The functionality is very simple and basic.
 For a short screencast demo you can navigate to [Github pages](http://greggigon.github.io/my-personal-kanban/) .

 Kanban boards with 2,3,4 and 6 columns, name columns and delete kanban.

 You can add cards to columns and drag them between columns as well as remove them.

+## Adding Themes

+Themes are just a simple CSS files.
+They should be put in the __styles/themes__ folder.
+New Theme should be added to __scripts/themes.js__ file.
+Also, a Theme image (jpg) can be placed in __img/themes__ folder.
+Name of the image should be the same as the __css__ attribute in the themes.js file.

 ## A bit of history